-Smoke detectors are fitted and there is a burglar alarm.
+Smoke detectors are installed and there is a burglar alarm system fitted.

-Legislation by the Scottish Government requires residential properties to have a system of inter- linked smoke alarms, carbon monoxide detectors and heat detectors.
+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.